 6. … And then plonking your backside on the sofa and feeling like crap for a few hours

 What feels like five years pass in the time you decide to settle your tum and get up again, and if you’re anything like my family, you’ll probably end up skipping everything else and keeping your ass firmly on the sofa for the rest of the day.
 Because what else is there to do but drink leftover fizz in front of the telly?

 7. Being forced into playing board games with your family when the booze has started to wear off

 There’s nothing worse than that limbo point of the day when someone suggests playing a board game for something to do – especially after the lunchtime fizz has begun to wear off.
 At this point, there’s only one thing left to do – and that’s crack open another bottle and embrace the remainder of the day.

-8. Re-plonking your backside on the sofa to browse what’s on the tele before sitting disappointed
+8. Re-plonking your backside on the sofa to browse what’s on the telly before sitting disappointed

 Because all that’s on is Mrs Brown’s Boys.
 Again.